What is slow banking? 5 tried & tested ways to make it work!

 Cognizant - "Getting slow money right will make customers more loyal, less price sensitive and more inclined to do business with [you]."

-#3 More integration across platforms is needed to create a multi-channel approach
+#3 More integration across platforms is needed to create a hybrid approach

 5 gamification examples that promote slow banking

-Gamification is a tool that can work magic for finance, and this is just as much the case for slow money as any other segment.
-Slow money organizations often strive to help users with financial education and engage in social responsibility initiatives such as sustainability and the environment – and here is where gamification aligns so well.
+Gamification is a tool that can work magic for finance, and this is just as much the case for slow banking as any other segment.
+Slow money organizations often strive to help users with financial education and engage in social responsibility initiatives such as sustainability and the environment—and here is where gamification aligns so well.
+With average bank efficiency ratios hovering around 59% in 2025, institutions are increasingly turning to digital engagement to solve operational struggles and drive "slow" revenue growth.

 By using game-like elements in a non-game context, gamified apps incentivize desired user behavior and enhance customer motivation.
-Indeed, this is the approach endorsed by Belgian fintech expert Bjorn Cumps.
+Indeed, this is the approach endorsed by Belgian fintech expert Bjorn Cumps, who emphasizes that digital value must move beyond simple transactions.

-So for those who want to get the slow money right, these 5 gamification examples will work wonders:
+So for those who want to get the slow banking experience right, these 5 gamification examples will work wonders:

 1. Badge reward system